finmoorhouse/fin/src/writing/tractability.md

 Some problems are like transferring cash to people in extreme poverty: as long as there are very many people living in extreme poverty, the next 1% of progress toward solving the problem is always roughly as valuable as the previous 1%, *even if you knew progress would stop* after that next 1%.
 This is (I think) a natural way to interpret an assumption of constant importance in the ITN framework.

 Other problems are more like *laying a railway* or *building a cruiseliner* or *making a documentary film*.
 If you know that progress will stop sometime before completion, then the next 1% of progress toward completion just isn't valuable.
-But you know roughly — say, within a factor of 2 or 3 — how to estimate the amount of {% note 'resources or effort' %}I'll mostly use ‘effort’ to refer to ‘generic inputs like effort or resources or money’.{% endnote %} required to complete the project.
+But you know roughly — say, within a factor of 2 or 3 — the amount of {% note 'resources or effort' %}I'll mostly use ‘effort’ to refer to ‘generic inputs like effort or resources or money’.{% endnote %} required to complete the project.

 But some problems are more like how ‘solving Fermat's last theorem’ might have looked to Pierre Fermat.
 You know ahead of time that completing 99 of 100 steps sufficient to prove a theorem is far less valuable than completing all 100 steps, if nobody else discovers step 100.
 But you are also *very* uncertain how much effort is required to solve the problem in the first place.
 Perhaps another 6 months of concerted effort could do it. {% note 'Or perhaps you need to wait more than three centuries before someone finds a solution.' %}[Owen Cotton-Barratt writes](https://www.lesswrong.com/posts/Q6uFdBCQoW9XiAoZ2/how-to-treat-problems-of-unknown-difficulty#comments): "[These are problems] we only need to solve once (answering a question a first time can be Herculean; answering it a second time is trivial), and which may not easily be placed in a reference class with other tasks of similar difficulty.
 Knowledge problems, as in research, are a central example: they boil down to finding the answer to a question.
 The category might also include trying to effect some systemic change (for example by political lobbying)."{% endnote %}

 The second two kinds of problem have an *all-or-nothing* quality in this way: the final few resources spent unlock almost all the potential value accumulated by all previous resource spending (and additional spending beyond that point is either basically worthless or basically nonsensical).
 But it's easier to guess how many resources it takes to take some problems or projects to completion, and for others we are stuck with wild uncertainty.

 In cases like these, uncertainty matters.
 Imagine you have a fixed budget totally earmarked for a personal project, and all you care about is completing at least one project.
 Project A takes a known amount of resources just within your budget, and Project B takes the same *expected* resources, but with much more uncertainty: it could take significantly fewer or more than your budget. {% note 'Here you should choose Project A.' %}A less vague example: suppose you have a super-8 camera with 10 minutes' worth of film, and you want to film something cool.
 One option would be to film Andy perform a 10-minute magic trick routine, which he performs with a 100% success rate.
-Another option would be to film Beth friend do a skateboard trick, which takes 1 minute per attempt, and where each attempt has a 10% success rate.
+Another option would be to film Beth do a skateboard trick, which takes 1 minute per attempt, and where each attempt has a 10% success rate.
 A one-minute film of a successful skateboard trick would be just as valuable as a 10-minute film of the magic routine, but 2 skateboard films would be no more valuable.
 Now, in expectation, both options will require 10 minutes of filming before they pay off.
 But after 10 minutes, you can be sure to have filmed the magic trick, but you're only about 65% likely to have filmed a successful skateboard trick.{% endnote %}

 But now consider that for big problems in the world — the kind you care about if you care about having lots of impartial impact — you are very rarely the only actor working on the problem.
 And when you're one among many actors working on such an ‘all-or-nothing’ problem, you should only expect to be *marginally* increasing the chance of solving it.